docker/docs/billing/scout-billing.md

 {% include scout-early-access.md %}

 Docker Scout is an image monitoring tool to help you find and fix potential vulnerabilities in container images.
-In this section, find information on how to buy Docker Scout Team in Docker Hub for your personal account or for an organization.
+Docker Scout is free for up to 3 repositories.
+You can buy Docker Scout Team to turn on Docker Scout for additional repositories.
+In this section, learn how to buy Docker Scout Team in Docker Hub for your personal account or for an organization.

 ## Personal account